genzyio/genzy/docs/categories/01-Introduction/index.md

 ## Features

-Here are the features provided by Nimbly:
+Here are the features provided by N1mbly:

 ### API